 Forest Practices in British Columbia

-BC’s forest practices put us all at risk of increased temperatures, wildfires, flooding and loss of biodiversity
+BC’s forest practices like clearcutting and glyphosate spraying put us all at risk of increased temperatures, wildfires, flooding and loss of biodiversity

 Significantly British Columbia has a very high number of large clear cuts.
 Additionally BC has a higher rate of deforestation compared with the Amazon and our forest practices and standards are certainly nowhere near sustainable.